Quick, what’s the first thing that comes to mind when you think of a shipping container?

 Chances are, probably not.
 But for some, it is.

 For some, a shipping container is a building block, as seen by Rhino Cubed, Boxman Studios and StarkJames.
 These three companies have taken an innovative approach to the shipping container and are thinking outside the box – literally.

 Using art as an inspiration, this Boulder, Colorado-based firm transforms shipping containers into small artistic and sustainable dwellings.
 Their cubes can be used for rental income, cabins or homes.

 Jan Burton and Sam Austin co-founded Rhino Cube, which uses re-purposed shipping containers to build homes ranging anywhere from 160 square feet to 800 square feet.

 “People are always surprised when they step into one of our homes.
 They feel much larger than they seem from photographs.
 We started creating these little units to provide unique solutions to people who want to live smaller.
 Our customers have dreamt up other uses such as music studios, long distance bike huts, Airbnb rentals and more.”

 The company believes that the smaller the structure the better.
 Something that has flexibility, simplicity and security.

-Because they believe that “spending time in nature enriches the soul and that the ever-increasing complexity of the modern world needs a complement.”
+Because they believe that “spending time in nature enriches the soul and that the ever-increasing complexity of the modern world needs a compliment.”

 Rhino Cubed bases itself on these eight principles: